 A number of environmental factors have been associated with the development of type 1 diabetes.
 It is not yet known which of these factors are responsible for the increasing rates of disease in children, but since many of these factors influence and interact with each other, multiple factors are probably involved.
-The hypotheses page describes a number of possible factors and how they may interact.
+The why is diabetes increasing? page describes a number of possible factors and how they may interact.
 Different factors may be operating in different populations and in different parts of the world, making generalizations difficult.
 It is also not clear whether type 1 diabetes incidence is also increasing in adults, or whether people are simply being diagnosed at younger and younger ages.

-Nevertheless, there is evidence that a number of environmental factors can contribute to the development of type 1 diabetes, such as inadequate vitamin D levels, a leaky gut, high growth rates, viruses, perhaps stress, and, probably, exposure to some environmental contaminants.
+Nevertheless, there is evidence that a number of different environmental factors can contribute to the development of type 1 diabetes, such as inadequate vitamin D levels, a leaky gut, high growth rates, viruses, perhaps stress, and, probably, exposure to some environmental chemicals.
 Many of these factors have changed over time, and could conceivably contribute to the increasing incidence of type 1 diabetes in children.

 How could we find out what factors are contributing to the increasing incidence of type 1 diabetes in children?
 We would need to know what factors can contribute to the development of the disease, by following people over time before they develop the disease and keeping track of their environmental exposures.
 We could identify biological mechanisms whereby factors contribute to diabetes in animals, although animals are not quite the same as humans.
 And, if possible, intervention trials to prevent type 1 might also be feasible (e.g., by giving people vitamin D supplements, for example, to see if people with higher vitamin D levels have a lower risk of developing type 1 diabetes over time).

 Researchers suggest that both avoiding the intake of toxic chemicals, and increasing their elimination from the body, may help prevent or treat diabetes and other "diseases of civilization" (Lee et al. 2008, Hennig et al. 2007).
 Hennig et al. (2007) discuss a number of possible ways to use nutrition and diet to both reduce exposure and increase elimination.
 The authors describe one case study where a person with insulin-dependent type 2 diabetes (possibly as a result of PCB poisoning) was treated and the diabetes resolved (over 2 years).
 Watkins et al. (2007) also provide suggestions, including increasing consumption of omega-3 fatty acids and flavonoids (like chocolate...).
 The Environmental Working Group provides information on how to avoid toxic chemicals in consumer products.
 Buying organic food, limiting animal fats, avoiding plastic food containers (especially heating food in plastic), limiting fish high in mercury; these are just some of the things you can do to reduce chemical exposures.
 Let me know if you try any of these strategies, and whether or not they appear to have any effect (better yet; document it with medical records if possible).

 Did you develop type 1 diabetes following a chemical exposure?
 A number of people have emailed me who are in this situation; we may be able to work together to figure out what chemicals may be of concern.
 My email: firstname.lastname@example.org.

 This website focuses on the development of diabetes-- but what about managing diabetes and avoiding complications?
 Lee et al. (2008) found that people with higher levels of various persistent organic pollutants (POPs), specifically organochloride pesticides, had higher hemoglobin A1c levels (a measure of long term glucose control) and more neurological complications.
 This finding could be really important for people with diabetes, and deserves more study.
+Additional studies have also found associations between a higher HbA1c (or other complications) and environmental chemical levels.
+More study is welcome!

-There have not yet been any successful intervention trials shown to prevent type 1 diabetes (although one trial has been shown to reduce the risk of developing type 1 related autoantibodies in children genetically at risk-- using hydrolyzed infant formula instead of regular formula-- see the list below).
 But, if you have type 1 diabetes in your family, and/or are interested in reducing the risk of your children developing the disease, studies do suggest a number of possible steps to try.
 None is guaranteed to work, of course, but these recommendations are not likely to lead to any harm either.
 See the linked pages for more information and sources.
 You could try to:

 There are a number of on-going, prospective studies of type 1 diabetes taking place now that follow people over time, and keep track of various environmental exposures before diagnosis.
 These studies are important in that they can help determine what factors can contribute to the development of disease.
 The Environmental Determinants of Diabetes in the Young (TEDDY) is one such study (TEDDY Study Group 2008).
 TEDDY includes measurements of many of the other environmental factors discussed in these pages, such as dietary factors, viruses, vaccines, and stress.
-Yet, like most other prospective studies, it does not include measurements of many of the environmental contaminant exposures discussed on this webpage (with some exceptions).
-Since the search for the cause of the rising rates of type 1 diabetes has thus far largely been fruitless, research into the possible involvement of multiple environmental contaminants in the development of the disease is in order.
+Yet, like most other prospective studies, it does not include measurements of many of the environmental chemical exposures discussed on this webpage (with some exceptions).
+Since the search for the cause of the rising rates of type 1 diabetes has thus far largely been fruitless, research into the possible involvement of multiple environmental chemicals in the development of the disease is in order.
 This research should entail:

-Another complication, which should give anyone the shivers, is the possibility that contaminants can have effects that can be passed down from one generation to the next.
+Another complication, which should give anyone the shivers, is the possibility that chemicals can have effects that can be passed down from one generation to the next.
 Children today may be showing health outcomes from exposures their parents or grandparents had.
 The implications of this possibility are frightening, but cannot be ruled out (see the gene expression and endocrine disruption pages for some examples and more information).

 As it now stands, safety data for chemicals has relied on exposures to adults to predict the effects of individual chemicals on the immune system.
 Yet for many substances, these adult exposures are not the same as an exposure in utero, in infancy, or in early childhood, particularly because the immune system is developing during these times.
-Considering how many environmental contaminants can affect the developing immune system, it is likely that they could be involved in the development of autoimmune disease later in life.
+Considering how many environmental chemicals can affect the developing immune system, it is likely that they could be involved in the development of autoimmune disease later in life.
 Safety evaluations should consider exposures during the developmental period, not only during adulthood (Dietert and Piepenbrink 2006) (see the autoimmunity page).

 It's not just type 1 diabetes that is a concern.
 Up to 25% of children in some developed countries suffer from an immune-based disease.
-And yet, only a few existing chemicals have been tested for how they may affect the developing immune system (Dietert 2010).
+And yet, only a few existing chemicals have been tested for how they may affect the developing immune system (Dietert 2011).

-Here is what some researchers say about the need to protect health by reducing contaminant exposures: "All of this evidence should encourage regulatory agencies to apply the precautionary principle and thus ban and/or substitute those chemicals that are likely to be harmful to the normal development of humans and wildlife" (Vandenberg et al. 2009)....
+Here is what some researchers say about the need to protect health by reducing chemical exposures: "All of this evidence should encourage regulatory agencies to apply the precautionary principle and thus ban and/or substitute those chemicals that are likely to be harmful to the normal development of humans and wildlife" (Vandenberg et al. 2009)....
 "We are likely to witness dramatic improvements in human health, and reductions in medical costs, if environmental pollution is decreased" (Edwards and Myers 2007).

 According to my U.S. Senator, Kirsten Gillibrand, the Environmental Protection Agency (EPA) has the authority to regulate more than 80,000 existing chemicals, yet has only had the resources to restrict the production of 5 chemicals over the past 30+ years.
 Efforts to reform the U.S. Toxic Substances Control Act are now underway and sorely needed.

 Indeed, preventing pollution may be the most important action we can take.
-Like drugs, contaminants should be "presumed guilty until proven innocent," or shown to be safe before they are used.
+Like drugs, chemicals should be "presumed guilty until proven innocent," or shown to be safe before they are used.
 Scientists are not allowed to experiment on children in the lab; why should children be exposed to chemicals such that they are effectively experimental subjects in the real world?